- Support a Student

 While CAPS does not have a Psychiatrist on staff, Student Health Services (SHS) has a full-time psychiatrist.
 They offer psychiatric services, including evaluation and medication management, to all currently enrolled OSU students.
 Their services are fully funded through student health fees.
 For more information about psychiatric services you can call SHS at 541-737-9355 or visit the SHS web page.

 CAPS offers two different styles of bright lights for SAD therapy, the smaller Philips Blue Light and the desk or table size Day Light.
 The lights are available to OSU students for a two week loan.
 Please call CAPS at 541-737-2131 for more information.
+Lights are also available to check out at the Valley Library, Student Health Services and the Information Desk at the Student Experience Center.

 The EmWave Personal Stress Reliever is a biofeedback program that allows you to not only monitor your heart rate, it conditions you to manage your heart rhythm.
 The emWave’s immediate feedback may inspire you to make behavior and lifestyle changes.
 These units are available to OSU students for a two week loan.
 Please call CAPS at 541-737-2131 for more information.